 It freezes up, doesn’t respond, and even stops working.
 When i have more than one tab opened in google chrome and try to switch between tabs it comes up with the old favourite “chrome not responding“

-There are several reasons that cause Chrome not working, this could be a possible issue with Google Chrome settings, Browser cache, cookies, Virus infection or browser is not updated.
+There are several reasons that cause Chrome not working, this could be a possible issue with Google Chrome settings, Browser cache, cookies, Virus infection or the browser is not updated.
 Whatever the reason, here we have 5 solutions help to restore Chrome browser health normal.

-If you get the IP address back, then something else is causing the issue, try solutions below.
+If you get the IP address back, then something else is causing the issue, try the solutions below.

 First of all install good antivirus software, with the latest updates installed and perform a full system scan to make sure virus malware infection not causing the issue.

 Optimize Google Chrome

 Whenever you notice a web browser start misbehaving the first thing you have to clear the cache, browsing history and cookies that help chrome get back on good condition and fix most of the problems.

 Note: If Google Chrome keeps crashing continuously, Not responding, then you need to boot into safe mode to perform the steps below.